HCloward/syniti-hugo/content/Console/Page_Desc/Object_History_H.md

 </tr>
 <tr class="even">
 <td><p><span style="font-weight: bold;">Complexity</span></p></td>
 <td><p>Displays the complexity for building the Object.
 This value can be used to evaluate work assignments.
 Options include Average, Simple or Complex.
-These options are set on the <em><a href="List_Value_Configuration.htm">List Value Configuration</a></em> page and can be edited.
-If a Target is created in Map that does not have an assigned Complexity, this value will be passed to Transform to complete the required Complexity field on Transform's <em><a href="../../Transform/Page_Desc/Targets_H.htm">Targets</a></em> page’s <em>Vertical</em> View on the Documentation tab.
+These options are set on the <em><a href="List_Value_Configuration">List Value Configuration</a></em> page and can be edited.
+If a Target is created in Map that does not have an assigned Complexity, this value will be passed to Transform to complete the required Complexity field on Transform's <em><a href="../../Transform/Page_Desc/Targets_H">Targets</a></em> page’s <em>Vertical</em> View on the Documentation tab.
 A user can then update the complexity in Transform.</p></td>
 </tr>
 <tr class="odd">
 <td><p>Approx Volume</p></td>